albertocapella/sonar-postgres-docker-ansible/roles/sonarqube/README.md

-Ansible Sonarqube PostgreSQL
+Sonarqube
 =========

-This playbook install docker and deploy Sonarqube using PostgreSQL with JDBC over Amazon Linux
+This ansible role, deploy a sonarqube with postgreSQL over docker containers.

 Requirements
 ------------